Mystaken/code-reviewer-2.0/README.md

 #### As a developer

-- load dummy daeta for development
+- load dummy data for development
 - node server.js in stimulate-dev-environment, then terminate the process after you see "All Done!"

 - install this project following above installation instructions